rsvim/rsvim.github.io/versioned_docs/version-0.1.2/manual/basic_usage/first_steps_in_rsvim.md

 ```

 :::note
-The initial `o` indicates opening up a new line, the last `<Esc>` indicates returning back to normal mode
+The first `o` indicates opening up a new line, the last `<Esc>` indicates returning back to normal mode
 :::

 The result is: